AMReX-Codes/amrex/Docs/sphinx/source/GettingStarted.rst

 Don't worry about the implementation details of the code.
-You will be able to understand the code in this example after reading the section on the :ref:`Basics`.
+You will be able to understand the code in this example after reading the section on the :ref:`Chap:Basics`.

 Building and Running the Code
 -----------------------------